pmacau/ChessProject/README.md

 with more and more challenges.
 Not every floor will be inherently unique, some floors will simply just be iterations of past floors, however tweaked to make it more difficult.
-Beating floor 10, means you beat the game, and have the option to restart.
-Each time you beat a floor you earn a certain amount of gold, with the gold you can buy items in an item shop between levels that may help you in certain situations.
-If you get eliminated on a level, you have the option to either quit the game, or restart.
+Beating floor 10, means you beat the game, and have the option to restart, and go through a more difficult version,  until you are defeated.
+Each time you beat a floor you earn a certain amount of gold, with the gold you can buy items or upgrade attributes in a shop between levels that may help you in certain situations.
+There are three difficulties:
+Easy, Normal, and Hard, each will give you differing amounts of gold according to the difficulty, and if you are going through the game again after beating it, the floors will be even harder than last time, yet more rewarding so the player has more upgrades and items available to them.
+If the player
+gets eliminated on a level, you have the option to either quit the game, or restart.